 Depending on settings, several of these stoves will run in excess of twelve hours without the need to top the hopper up, or clean them out.
 Anyone who has used a log burner will appreciate the difference.

 Depending on the logs used, they need to be added to the fire every hour or so.
-Consequently, a satisfactory supply of logs needs to be kept in the house to maintain the supply needed.
+As such, a large supply of logs needs to be kept in the house to maintain the supply needed.

 The corn stove could easily run through the night maintaining an adequate level of heat whilst a log burner will start to die down and reduce the heat being produced midway through the night.